stefanyuk/EPAM-Final-project/README.md

 6. Run flask populate-db command to create test data (make sure you set up environment variables for flask app):
 > flask populate-db

+7. Admin user will be created automatically after you run "flask populate-db" command.
+You can use following credentials to login and to use API:
+> username: admin
+>
+> password: admin
 ---

 After these steps you should see the home page of the application